DanielMitiku/score_based_multimodal_autoencoder/README.md

 ### To train the EBM model, please look at train_cel_clwithtime_ebm_NOIND.py script
 ### For sampling and other calclations, please look at the scripts.
-### This is a minimal script, full code will be released on github